CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access-test.md

     All **content within the services will be permanently deleted 90 days** after the project is closed.
 Once deleted, it cannot be restored or recovered.

-## Billing unit calculator
+## Billing unit calculator for estimating billing units consumption

 Billing unit calculator will help you to estimate how many BUs your CSC project will require.
-You can find SD Desktop from the calculator, when you move to right with the arrows.
+You can find SD Desktop from the calculator when you move to right with the arrows.
 You can estimate SD Connect billing unit consumption by using Allas option in the calculator.

 <iframe srcdoc="https://my.csc.fi/buc" style="width: 100%; height: 1300px; border: 0"></iframe>